 As I said earlier, if your piece has varnish or polyurethane on it, amalgamation won’t work.

-These reactive clear coats can only be overcoated to hide the damages to them.
+These reactive clear coats can only be overcoated to hide the damage to them.
 You can do small areas on the piece, or the entire surface.

 Overcoating small areas on a piece is sometimes much more difficult than overcoating the entire surface.